 Over the course of a past decade German trash legends have experienced something of a revival.
-This largely due to general rise of trash metal with giants like Metallica, Megadeth, Testament, Anthrax returning to their roots and grabbing yet again attention of their old fans and at the same time gaining number of new fans.
-Another reason for Kreator’s revival was release of Phantom Antichrist, an album that put them back on map with the wider audience and an album, which they toured endlessly.
+This is largely due to general rise of trash metal with giants like Metallica, Megadeth, Testament, Anthrax returning to their roots and grabbing once again the attention of their old fans and at the same time gaining number of new fans.
+Another reason for Kreator’s revival was release of Phantom Antichrist, an album, which put them back on map with the wider audience and an album, which they toured endlessly.

 This year’s Copenhell, marked them returning to Hades scene.
 Despite the fact that when they last time played the main stage in 2015 they put on an amazing show, Hades just seems like more fitting for the band.